theprivateer/blog/content/slashes/contact.md

 ---
 title: "Contact Me"
 ---
 The best way to reach me is by email at [hello@philstephens.com](mailto:hello@philstephens.com).

-I try to restrict myself to checking email once a day in the evening, and try to respond within two days.
-If for whatever reason I don't, feel free to ping me again after that!
+You can also use that same address to ping me via Apple Messages if you’re in the Apple ecosystem.

 ## Elsewhere